silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 By default, it uses the template defined in `templates/BreadcrumbsTemplate.ss` of the `silverstripe/cms` module.

-[info]
+> [!NOTE]
-To customise the markup that `$Breadcrumbs` generates, copy `templates/BreadcrumbsTemplate.ss` from the `silverstripe/cms` module to your theme (e.g.: `themes/your-theme/templates/BreadcrumbsTemplate.ss`).
+> To customise the markup that `$Breadcrumbs` generates, copy `templates/BreadcrumbsTemplate.ss`
+> from the `silverstripe/cms` module to your theme (e.g.: `themes/your-theme/templates/BreadcrumbsTemplate.ss`).
-Modify the newly copied template and flush your Silverstripe CMS cache.
+> Modify the newly copied template and flush your Silverstripe CMS cache.
-[/info]

 ## `SilverStripeNavigator`

 The [SilverStripeNavigator](api:SilverStripe\Admin\Navigator\SilverStripeNavigator) can be used on the front end for any page using a [ContentController](api:SilverStripe\CMS\Controllers\ContentController).
 It provides useful functionality for content authors such as showing whether the page being viewed is in published or draft mode, giving links to swap viewing modes, and a link to the CMS edit form for that page.

-[warning]
+> [!WARNING]
-It's recommended to only display this for logged on users who have access to the CMS.
+> It's recommended to only display this for logged on users who have access to the CMS.
-[/warning]

 ```ss
 <% if $HasPerm('CMS_ACCESS') %>$SilverStripeNavigator<% end_if %>